You will find information about the following on this page:

 Lifelong Learning Programs and Workshops

 The College’s lifelong learning programs include an array of workshops and classes designed to enhance an individual’s experience and skills in various areas of interest.
-These classes and workshops focus on areas such as cooking, sewing, dancing, yoga, horticulture, and photography and are offered at the College’s Main Campus and Regional Centers.
 The variety of classes offered gives community members options to enhance their social development and personal enrichment.
-For more information, please call 215-751-8374.
+For more information, please call 215-751-8381.

 TRiO Student Support Services